microsoft/demikernel/BUILDING.md

 4. Turn on Azure support and CX5 support by running `cmake -DAZURE_SUPPORT=ON -DDPDK_MLX5_SUPPORT=ON -DCMAKE_BUILD_TYPE=Release ..` in your build directory or using `ccmake ..` and setting the cmake flags manually.
 5. Compile DPDK by running 'make dpdk' in the build directory.
 After this you should be able to run the testpmd single sender & receiver test below.
 6. Use config options from testpmd in the config.yaml file.
 The DPDK interface is usually the slave interface listed first by `ifconfig`.
 Using that interface id, run `ethtool -i` to find your PCI ID.
-5. Don't forget to turn on hugepage support and run as root.
+7. Don't forget to turn on hugepage support and run as root.
 Running `scripts/setup/dpdk.sh` will turn on huge page support and install needed kernel modules.
+8. If you're using Catnip, set the `disable_arp` flag in `config.yaml` since the Azure VLAN will set the destination address in the Ethernet header automatically based on the destination IP address.

 ### Single Sender & Receiver Test